microsoft/fluentui/packages/react-components/react-infobutton/stories/Infobutton/InfoButtonBestPractices.md

 ### Do

-- Prefer using an `InfoLabel` if the info button is intended to be associated with a label.
+- Prefer using an `InfoLabel` if the `InfoButton` is intended to be associated with a label.
-- Set `aria-label` to an appropriate value if the InfoButton is not associated with a label.
+- Set `aria-label` to an appropriate value if the `InfoButton` is not associated with a label.

 ### Don't